hpctalk/DVD-Decentralized-Vector-Database/README.md

 ## Running the MPI Program
-Start the VDB service: Ensure your VDB (DVD) service is running and accessible. mpiexec -n 4 python emulator.py
+Start the VDB service: Ensure your VDB (DVD) service is running and accessible.

+mpiexec -n <node_scale> python emulator.py
+Here `node_scale` indicates the size of the blockchain network.

 ## Verification
 VDB Interface: Check the VDB interface at http://localhost:8080 to ensure the data is being added.